apache/hudi/rfc/rfc-60/rfc-60.md

 This section mainly describes how storage strategy is integrated with other components and how read/write would look like from Hudi side with object storage layout.

-Where to plug in storage strategy is a crucial problem.
-We think it would be best to put storage strategy at filesystem level, in `HoodieWrapperFileSystem` specifically, so only when files are being read/written would the path be converted on the fly.
+We propose integrating the storage strategy at the filesystem level, specifically within `HoodieWrapperFileSystem`.
-By doing that, we can limit the usage of storage strategy to only filesystem level so other upper-level components don't need to be aware of physical paths.
+This way, only file read/write operations undergo path conversion and we can limit the usage of storage strategy to only filesystem level so other upper-level components don't need to be aware of physical paths.

-This would also mean `HoodieWrapperFileSystem` has to be THE filesystem to use for all upper-level Hudi components.
+This also mandates that `HoodieWrapperFileSystem` is the filesystem of choice for all upper-level Hudi components.
 Getting filesystem from `Path` or such won't be allowed anymore as using raw filesystem may not reach to physical locations without storage strategy.
 Hudi components can simply call `HoodieMetaClient#getFs` to get `HoodieWrapperFileSystem`, and this needs to be the only allowed way for any filesystem-related operation.
 The only exception is when we need to interact with metadata that's still stored under the original table path, and we should call `HoodieMetaClient#getRawFs` in this case so `HoodieMetaClient` can still be the single entry for getting filesystem.

 ![](wrapper_fs.png)

-When Hudi handles a read operation, it would first go to filesystem view, `HoodieMetadataFileSystemView` specifically, and filesystem view would scan metadata table to compose `HoodieMetadataPayload` and then call `getFileStatuses` on it.
-After that, `HoodieMetadataPayload` would use `HoodieWrapperFileSystem` to get `FileStatus` so a `FileStatus` with physical location can be returned eventually.
+When conducting a read operation, Hudi would first access filesystem view, `HoodieMetadataFileSystemView` specifically, and filesystem view would scan metadata table to compose `HoodieMetadataPayload`, which subsequently calls `getFileStatuses` on it.
+After that, `HoodieMetadataPayload` would employ `HoodieWrapperFileSystem` to retrieve `FileStatus` with physical location.
 This flow can be concluded in the chart below.

 ![](read_flow.png)

 #### Considerations
+- Path conversion happens on the fly when reading/writing files.
+This saves Hudi from storing physical locations but it also means extra performance burden, even though it may be negligible.
-- Since table path and data path will most likely have different top-level folders/authorities, `HoodieWrapperFileSystem` should maintain at least two `FileSystem` objects: one to access table path and another to access storage path. `HoodieWrapperFileSystem` should be intelligent enough to tell if it needs to convert the path by checking the path on the fly.
+- Since table path and data path will most likely have different top-level folders/authorities, `HoodieWrapperFileSystem` should maintain at least two `FileSystem` objects: one to access table path and another to access storage path. `HoodieWrapperFileSystem` should intelligently tell if it needs to convert the path by checking the path on the fly.
 - When using Hudi file reader/writer implementation, we will need to pass `HoodieWrapperFileSystem` down to parent reader.
 For instance, when using `HoodieAvroHFileReader`, we will need to pass `HoodieWrapperFileSystem`